Sitecore/accelerate-content-hub/integrations/Sitecore.ContentHub.Integration.OrderCloudConnector/readme.md

 ## Prerequisites

-To run or deploy this connector, you’ll need:
+To run or deploy this connector, youâ€™ll need:

 * A Sitecore Content Hub instance with **Experience Edge** enabled
 * A configured **Experience Edge webhook** for update notifications